AaronDBoyd/to-do-list-react/README.md

-# Getting Started with Create React App
+# Todo List

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was coded along side a [Web Dev Simplified Video](https://www.youtube.com/watch?v=hQAHSlTtcmY&t=1232s) as an introduction to the React framework.
+This repo includes notes that I've written to help understand the concepts.

 ## Available Scripts